 - Audience: To create a good communication plan, you need to know who your audience is.
 Just ask yourself, who needs to know this information?
 Is it a project stakeholder, a project team, a project sponsor, a regulatory agency, suppliers, partners, vendors, or someone else?

 - Feedback: When measuring success, it's important to consider stakeholders and their views.
-Every stakeholder might have different parameters, so this is something to consider while framing communication.
+Every stakeholder have different parameters, so this is something to consider while framing communication.

 Importance of Communication Plan in Project Management